jk4e/docs-1/content/guides/secrets.md

 ---
 description: Overview of W&B secrets, how they work, and how to get started using them.
-menu:
-  default:
-    identifier: secrets
-    parent: core
 title: Secrets
-url: guides/secrets
 weight: 1
 ---

 W&B Secret Manager allows you to securely and centrally store, manage, and inject _secrets_, which are sensitive strings such as access tokens, bearer tokens, API keys, or passwords.
-W&B Secret Manager removes the need to add sensitive strings directly to your code or when configuring a webhook's header or [payload]({{< relref "/guides/core/automations/" >}}).
+W&B Secret Manager removes the need to add sensitive strings directly to your code or when configuring a webhook's header or [payload]({{< relref "/guides/automations/" >}}).

 Secrets are stored and managed in each team's Secret Manager, in the **Team secrets** section of the [team settings]({{< relref "/guides/models/app/settings-page/team-settings/" >}}).